GeNeFRAG/DayZ-Python-Scripts-And-Tools/README.md

 - **Player Tracking**: Advanced tools for position tracking, duping detection, and kill analysis
 - **Nitrado Integration**: Direct API integration for Nitrado-hosted DayZ servers with file and player management
 - **Configuration Management**: Robust configuration system supporting multiple server profiles and credentials
+- **Configurable Special/Other Event Extraction**: The ADM Log Analyzer now supports fully configurable special/custom event extraction and reporting.
+Define any number of custom events in your config JSON (see `special_events` section) and they will be extracted, counted per player, and included in all reports.
+- **PvP-Only Statistics**: All K/D, hits, and damage statistics in the ADM analyzer now only count player-vs-player (PvP) events, clearly labeled in all reports.
+- **Comprehensive Building Actions**: Building/construction activity tracking now includes all building, placed, folded, and packed events.
+- **Robust Error Handling**: The ADM analyzer is robust to new or malformed log lines, and will log errors for any lines it cannot parse.

 ## Installation